 São Paulo

-Don’t count out São Paulo!
-It’s become a major Carnival city, almost as big as Rio now.
+Don't count out São Paulo!
+It's become a major Carnival city, almost as big as Rio now.
 They have their own Sambadrome parades and tons of street parties.
-Because it’s a big city, the vibe is a little different – you get a mix of city nightlife and those classic Brazilian celebrations.
+Because it's a big city, the vibe is a little different.
+You get a mix of city nightlife and those classic Brazilian celebrations.

 Planning Your Trip to Carnival

-Carnival usually hits in February or early March, it all depends on when Easter falls.
+When's the Best Time to Go?
+Carnival usually hits in February or early March.
+It all depends on when Easter falls.
 The party lasts around five days.
-The main events, like the parades and street parties, really get going in the last three days before Ash Wednesday.
-If you're thinking about going, planning early is a must.
+The main events, like parades and street parties, really get going in the last three days before Ash Wednesday.
+If you're thinking about going, plan early.
 Flights and places to stay get booked up super fast.

-You've got all sorts of choices for places to stay.
-Rio's Copacabana and Ipanema areas have fancy hotels, or you can find cheaper hostels closer to where the street parties happen.
-Staying near the Sambadrome or the main street party locations is super handy, but keep in mind that prices go up when Carnival is in full swing.
-Seriously, book your spot months ahead of time.
-The earlier you book, the more cozy and suitable the hotel can be.
+Where Should You Stay?
+You have all sorts of choices for places to stay.
+Rio's Copacabana and Ipanema areas have fancy hotels.
+Or you can find cheaper hostels closer to where the street parties happen.
+Staying near the Sambadrome or main street party spots is super handy.
+But keep in mind that prices go up when Carnival is in full swing.
+Book your spot months ahead of time.
+The earlier you book, the cozier and more suitable the hotel can be.
 Early booking can make your trip unforgettable.

+What About Tickets and Costs?
 Tickets for the parades can cost anywhere from $30 to $500, give or take.
 It depends on where you want to sit and how fancy the parade is.
 The street parties, called blocos, are often free.
-But some might need you to sign up before or wear a costume.
-It's a smart idea to set aside money for food, drinks, souvenirs, and getting around.
-Prices tend to jump during Carnival when supplies are short and demands are in large volume.
-You may want to prepare more money to avoid the unhappy experience from finding out your original budget is not enough.
+But some might need you to sign up first or wear a costume.
+It's smart to set aside money for food, drinks, souvenirs, and getting around.
+Prices tend to jump during Carnival when supplies are short and demand is high.
+Prepare more money to avoid the unhappy experience of finding out your original budget is not enough.

+How Do You Get Around?
 Brazilian cities have different ways to get around, like public transportation, taxis, ride-sharing apps, and buses.
-During Carnival, some streets might be closed off, so give yourself extra time to travel.
+During Carnival, some streets might be closed off.
+So give yourself extra time to travel.
 In Rio, the subway and bus services usually run longer hours to handle the big Carnival crowds.
-Also, it is important to pay attention to safety and keep aware to avoid properties loss.
-You may want someone who you are familiar with to travel with you together.
+Also, pay attention to safety and stay aware to avoid losing your property.
+You may want to travel with someone you know.

 What to Wear and Pack